Protecting The Futures Of Those Charged With Juvenile Crimes

 Usually, juveniles have a better chance to turn things around and face much less severe punishments should they receive a conviction in court.
 However, depending on the situation, the penalties associated with New Jersey juvenile crimes can be extremely serious – including real jail time.
 Sometimes, juvenile behavior can be cause for the Division of Child Protection and Permanency (DCPP) to get involved and begin an investigation of the parent or parents.

-Rehabilitation And Penalties For Juveniles In New Jersey
+Rehabilitation and Penalties For Juveniles in New Jersey

 When a juvenile is convicted of a crime, the possible penalties tend to be more focused on an effort to rehabilitate.
 Juvenile court sees detainment as a last resort and instead looks for ways to rehabilitate and educate instead.
 While people are young, they have a much better chance of being able to grow out of bad behaviors and poor attitudes.
 The American justice system believes in trying to move a young criminal toward a better path whenever and wherever possible.